theparthway/docs/docs/developers/protocol/Protocol/EVM/AtomicSwap/Components.md

 - `orderID`: The ID of the order.

+Allows the initiator to refund an order after the timelock duration has expired.

+1. Loads the order from the `orders` mapping.
+2. Checks that the order is initiated and not fulfilled.
+3. Checks that the timelock duration has expired.
+4. Marks the order as fulfilled.
+5. Emits the `Refunded` event.
-It checks that the order is initiated, not fulfilled, and has expired.
-Then, it refunds the tokens to the initiator.
+6. Transfers the tokens to the initiator.

 ### instantRefund